Azure/Enterprise-Scale-for-AVS/well-architected/design-areas/security.md

 # Azure VMware Solution Well-Architected Framework: Security

-This section covers how to secure and protect workloads running in the.
-Azure VMware Solution (AVS) by implementing various measures to protect the infrastructure, data, and applications.
+This section covers how to secure and protect workloads running in the Azure VMware Solution (AVS) by implementing various measures to protect the infrastructure, data, and applications.
 This entails having a holistic approach that aligns with the organization's core priorities.

 ## Infrastructure Security